csaye/devcomms-legacy/README.md

 ## About

-DevComms aims to simplify and streamline team development.
+Devcomms aims to simplify and streamline team development.
 With a collection of helpful, synchronized widgets, your team can chat, arrange notes, set goals, and more all in one place.

 ### Features